Bangalore in Bloom – Flowering Trees In Bangalore In Summer

 Queen’s Flower Tree

-The Lagerstroemia speciosa is the botanical name of Queen’s Flower tree.
+The Lagerstroemia speciosa is the botanical name of the Queen’s Flower tree.
 It also bears the names Giant crepe-myrtle, Queen’s Crepe-Myrtle, Banabá plant, or Pride of India.
 Owing to its resemblance to a delicate crepe paper, it attains the name the’ Queen Crape Myrtle’.
-This flowering tree in Bangalore is in full bloom in the months of April to June.
+This flowering tree in Bangalore is in full bloom from April to June.

 The flowers, varying from pink to purple colour, adorn the premises of the City Railway Station, in Lalbagh, near the South End close to RNR choultry, near the High Court, Vidhana Soudha and many other areas in the city during summer.